sandialabs/snl-quest/README.md

 ## Running QuESt
 ## Easy Version:
 1. If you have followed the Easy Installation steps you can now double click on the win_entry.bat if you are on windows or on the unix_entry if you are on mac or linux to launch quest.
-Some unix based systems may require users to always use the terminal to run the unix_entry.sh.
+Some unix based systems may require users to always use the terminal to run the unix_entry.sh script to launch QuESt.

 ## For Developers:
 1. Run QuESt: